-Even looking at an artistic piece, such as wall art, a decorative utensil, or anything alike, does an excellent job for our mood.
-Any form of art – traditional or contemporary – has the potential to evoke a sense of happiness and positivity.
+Even simply catching a glimpse of an artistic piece, such as wall art, a decorative utensil, or any creative pursuit, can do a 180 to our mood.
+Any style of art – traditional or contemporary – has the potential to evoke a sense of happiness and positivity.

-Whether it is a stunning scene set by Mother Nature or a great manmade piece of art, it triggers powerful mood-enhancing chemicals in our brain.
-Both the natural world and art are two of the biggest sources of inspiration, especially when we talk about creative pursuits.
+Whether it is a stunning scene set by mother nature, or a great manmade piece of art, it can trigger powerful mood-enhancing chemicals in our brain.
+Both the natural world and handcrafted art are two of the biggest sources of inspiration.

-Art largely revolves around colors, and colors can play a huge role in enhancing our mood.
-For instance, lively hues give a feeling of energy, while darker shades can bring a sense of melancholy.
-Let’s take a look at how four happy colors affect the mood:
+Fine art largely revolves around colors, and colors can play a huge role in enhancing our mood.
+For instance, lively hues give a feeling of energy, while darker shades can evoke a sense of melancholy.
+Let’s take a look at how four colors can directly affect your mood:

 YELLOW: The color of friendliness and sunshine!
 This is definitely the happiest color on the color wheel!